 Center for Biological Diversity

 This Center focuses on threats to biodiversity in the U.S. and worldwide.
-It uses biological data, legal expertise and the citizen petition provision of the Endangered Species Act to obtain sweeping, legally binding new protections for animals, plants and their habitat.
-It works to create a deep understanding of the inextricable connection between the health of humans and of all other species.
 It also works to reduce toxic contamination of our environment including EDCs, via its campaign on EDCs.

 Center for Environmental Health (CEH)